 - Official transcript with completion date of all coursework.

-As 1 of the 24 states in Nurse Licensure Compact (NLC - https://www.ncsbn.org/nlc.htm), South Carolina allows LPN's from other NLC states to work in its hospitals, clinics, etc., without additional licensing.
+As one of the states included in the Nurse Licensure Compact (NLC), South Carolina allows LPNs from other NLC states to work in its hospitals, clinics, etc., without additional licensing.
 For nurses outside of the NLC area to work within its borders, they must apply for South Carolina licensing by endorsement and provide the following:

 - Proof of current license and official transcripts from their state-approved nursing program.